This section describes the configuration steps for integrating Windows Terminal Server for launching sessions.

 Availability Check: Enable this option if multiple proxies are configured to access the target asset environment.
 This enables internal load balancing and reachability checks before the connection is initiated.

 Adding Thick Client Launcher Settings

-Select the action tab on launcher configured Jump Host proxy configuration and select Launcher Settings.
+Select the action tab on the launcher configured Jump Host proxy configuration and choose Launcher Settings.